 how is rain measured

-Rainfall is an important part of Earth’s water cycle.
-It affects ecosystems, weather, and human life.
+Rainfall is a key part of Earth’s water cycle.
+It impacts ecosystems, weather, and human life.
 Accurate rainfall detection is crucial for weather forecasts, water management, farming, and flood control.We often use inches to measure rainfall.
 This article looks at the methods, tools, and importance of precise measurements.

 Understanding Rainfall Measurement in Inches